gustavojarola/QC_SpinalCord/README.md

 apptainer build qc_spinalcord.sif docker://art2mri/qc_spinalcord:1.0
 ```

-You are able to generate the results by typing the command below.
+You are now able to generate the results by following the command below.

 ```bash
 singularity run --nv \